 - Map your Igloo circumference in the snow (going back, I would have made a smaller circumference for we had a better chance of completing our Igloo):

 - Demonstrate how to mold and Igloo brick by packing in the snow for structural integrity!
-We had a class set of Igloo molds, which you can purchase online, but you could also repurpose storage bins or buckets for Igloo brick making.
-Trowels and good gloves come in very handy
+We had a class set of Igloo brick molds, which you can purchase online, but you could also repurpose storage bins or buckets for Igloo brick making.
+Trowels and good gloves come in very handy.

 - Lay your bricks and have a few kids on duty to “mortar” with snow for stability.